Pathmanaban/Pepmap/README.md

 ## Information written to outfile

 Results will be wirtten as tab delimited to the specified outfile name.
-Last three columns of your outfile contains the new information as shown below
+Last three columns of your outfile contains the mapped information as shown below

     Column[-3]          | Column[-2]                           | Column[-1]
     --------------------|--------------------------------------|-----------